-The clapper of each bell is connected by wires and other linkage to a playing mechanism called a console.
-This console contains a double row of rounded levers – called batons – plus a pedal board.
+The clapper of each bell is connected by wires and other linkage to a playing mechanism called a clavier or console.
+This clavier contains a double row of rounded levers – called batons – plus a pedal board.

-The Carillonneur sits on a bench facing the console and plays the instrument by depressing these batons with his hands which are loosely clenched into fists.
+The Carillonneur sits on a bench facing the clavier and plays the instrument by depressing these batons with their hands which are loosely clenched into fists.

 The batons are arranged in the same pattern as the keys of a piano.
-The pedals which are connected to the heavier, brass bells, are depressed by the feet.
+The pedals which are connected to the heavier, bass bells, are depressed by the feet.